 The book consists of collected and selected works of Mihajlo Pupin.
 The selected works include Pupin’s monographs, patents that have brought him fame, lectures and articles, as well as those which testify about his political and national work.
 Mihajlo Pupin, during the life, was the holder of many awards and honorable PhD’s.

 The Scent of Rain in the Balkans (original title: Miris Kise na Balkanu)

 In an effort to portray the fate of a Jewish family from our soils, the author Mirjana Kuic is, in fact, went much further: she showed the inevitability of history can not be escaped.
 The Scent of Rain in the Balkans is a significant contribution to the meager Jewish literature in our culture, and gives the facts of turning points in the history of the local Jewish community, and at the same time turning points for our entire country to its history.
 Novel reflects the tragic tale of a Jewish family, then this novel turns into the narrow limits of such determination and its importance becomes much wider.

-When you finish with Top 10 Serbian books you have to read check out for more in some of the Belgrade Bookstors or Public library.
+When you finish with Top 10 Serbian books you have to read check out at the top of our page for recommendations.
 If you are not in Serbia check out on Amazon.